ChaoticWeg/VoidBatteryApp/README.md

 Adjusts keyboard and mouse LEDs to indicate Void Pro headset battery level.
 I should preface this by stating that I have ~~no~~ some idea what I'm doing.

 Huge credit and thanks to Zazzmatazz for help figuring out packet format!
 Seriously, this would not be possible without him, a voltmeter, and a dream.
+Definitely not on such a short timescale.

 Thanks to Zenairo of the [RGB.Net](https://github.com/DarthAffe/RGB.NET) dev discord for packet-snooping tips.